Galactorrhea

 Prevalence

-Third most common breast complaint in women.
-20–25% of women experience galactorrhea in their lifetime (3)[C].
+Approximately 20–25% of women experience galactorrhea in their lifetime.

 Etiology and Pathophysiology

-- Oxytocin stimulates prolactin secretion, which induces lactation.
-Prolactin is secreted by the anterior pituitary and inhibited by dopamine produced in the hypothalamus.
+- Prolactin secretion is inhibited by dopamine produced in the hypothalamus.

-- Galactorrhea results either from prolactin overproduction or from loss of inhibitory regulation by dopamine.
+- Galactorrhea results either from prolactin overproduction or loss of inhibitory regulation by dopamine.

-- Physiologic galactorrhea is due to pregnancy or from nipple stimulation, piercing
+- Physiologic galactorrhea can be due to pregnancy, nipple stimulation, nipple piercing, exercise, or sexual activity.

 - Medications/substances:

-- Herbal (anise [liquorice], barley, blessed thistle, fenugreek seed, fennel, goat’s rue)
+- Herbal (anise [licorice], barley, blessed thistle, fenugreek seed, fennel, goat’s rue)

 - Opioids

-- Psych/neuro (neuroleptics, antipsychotics, stimulants, SSRIs, SNRIs [prolactin not always elevated], tricyclic antidepressants)
+- Psych/neuro (neuroleptics, antipsychotics, stimulants, SSRIs, tricyclic antidepressants, MAOIs)

 - Reproductive (estrogens, copper IUD)